-It is a free, analytics tool provided by Facebook to help you understand more about your Facebook Page’s posts and fans.
+It is a free analytics tool provided by Facebook to help you understand more about your Facebook Page’s posts and fans.

 The type of information you will see is:

-- Is your Fan page count growing?
-And how quickly?
+- Is your Fan page count growing, and how quickly?

 - How much of your audience sees your content?

-How do you Access Facebook Page Insights?
+How to Access Facebook Insights

 Go to your Facebook Page and select the ‘Insights’ option at the top of the page.

+Depending on your goals, you’ll find some of the available options more useful than others.
 Let’s go through each tab and explain what they do.

 The graphs show the following:

-- Net Likes – This shows you the likes that were organic (unpaid) and those that were paid, through Facebook ads.
+- Net Likes – This shows you the likes that were organic (unpaid) and those that were paid through Facebook ads.
 You’ll also see if anyone has ‘unliked’ your Page.
 There’s nothing wrong with getting some ‘unlikes’, as long as it’s a very small percentage of your total audience.

 - Where Your Page Likes Happen – The majority of likes will probably happen when people visit your Facebook Page but they could happen in other places.

-For example, there is a feature where Facebook will recommend other Pages to like, when someone likes a Page.
+For example, there is a feature where Facebook will recommend other Pages to like when someone likes a Page.
 Your Page could be in this recommended list, as long as you have this option enabled under Settings -> General -> Similar Page Suggestions:

 Facebook Reach Analytics

-Facebook Visits Analytics
+Facebook Views Analytics

 Facebook Posts Analytics

-This is split into three sections:
+The Posts tab is split into three sections: